chrnthnkmutt/bebeyondcode/README.md

 - [x] highly customizable
 - [x] dynamic OG image generation for blog posts [#15](https://github.com/satnaing/astro-paper/pull/15) ([Blog Post](https://astro-paper.pages.dev/posts/dynamic-og-image-generation-in-astropaper-blog-posts/))

-_Note: I've tested screen-reader accessibility of AstroPaper using **VoiceOver** on Mac and **TalkBack** on Android.
+_Note: I've (Charunthon) tested screen-reader accessibility of AstroPaper using **VoiceOver** on Mac and **TalkBack** on Android.
 I couldn't test all other screen-readers out there.
-However, accessibility enhancements in AstroPaper should be working fine on others as well._
+However, accessibility enhancements in Be Beyond Code should be working fine on others as well._

 ## ✅ Lighthouse Score